I have only ever documented software.

 The guide started with a graphic parts list (Ikea style), but should have also included a labelled diagram of the assembled wheel.

 Spinning wheel parts have names that may be foreign to new users.
-Reading instructions like “Thread the flyer spindle into the top shaft…” and “Hold the whorl with one hand…” didn’t bother me, but would have been double-dutch to the new spinner.
+Reading instructions like “Thread the flyer spindle into the top shaft…” and “Hold the whorl with one hand…” would be double-dutch to a new spinner.